Introduction

 We will use all reasonable care and skill to:

-• provide the identity verification service;
+• provide the identity verification service,

-• keep secure from unauthorised access all user information stored on the service;
+• keep secure from unauthorised access all user information stored on the service,

-• ensure that the service is reasonably fit for the purposes described on this website; and
+• ensure that the service is reasonably fit for the purposes described on this website, and

-• ensure that any information on this website is up-to-date and correct.
+• ensure that any information on this website is up to date and correct.

-While we accept that DIA might be liable for some direct loss or damage you incur through our not exercising the reasonable care and skill referred to above, subject to any terms imposed by law which cannot be excluded, DIA will not be liable on any basis (including negligence) for any indirect or consequential loss or for any loss of profit, opportunity, income or savings you incur in connection with your use of your verified identity.
+While we accept that DIA might be liable for some direct loss or damage you incur through our not exercising the reasonable care and skill referred to above, subject to any terms imposed by law which cannot be excluded, DIA will not be liable on any basis (including negligence) for any indirect or consequential loss or for any loss of profit, opportunity, income, or savings you incur in connection with your use of your verified identity.

-If you use any DIA appointed provider to apply for a verified identity (including getting your photo taken at participating photo stores) that provider and its affiliates, directors, officers and personnel (released parties) will not be liable on any basis (including negligence) for any indirect or consequential loss or for any loss of profit, opportunity, income or savings you incur in connection with your use of your verified identity.
-You agree that the released parties are third party beneficiaries of these terms of use and that each released party has the right to enforce these terms of use against you.
+If you use any DIA-appointed provider to apply for a verified identity (including getting your photo taken at a RealMe partner store) that provider and its affiliates, directors, officers, and personnel (released parties) will not be liable on any basis (including negligence) for any indirect or consequential loss or for any loss of profit, opportunity, income, or savings you incur in connection with your use of your verified identity.

 We will help you